UMM-CSci-3601/angular-tutorial/README.md

 **Make sure you commit often with good commit messages as you go through the tutorial.**

 Now your job now is to go through [the "Getting started with Angular" tutorial](https://angular.io/start), up to (but not including) the last section ("Deploying an application").
+You can skip the initial "Create the sample project" section and instead clone this repo and open it in VS Code and run it as described above.
+You will start with "Create the product list".

 > You might want to read that last section on deployment, but our
 > deployment mechanism in this class will be totally different than